parsimonhi/animCJK/README.md

 - add makeGraphicsFromSvgs4Kana.php script to build graphicsKana.txt

 2021/12/01:
-- improve "ゐ"
+- ゐ: minor enhancements in svgsKana
-- fix svg tag bug in 40860.svg in svgsZhHans (龜)
+- 龜: fix svg tag bug in 40860.svg in svgsZhHans
 - 骨: modify stroke order in svgsJa
-- 韋: modify stroke number in svgsJa and improve in svgsZhHans
+- 韋: modify number of strokes in svgsJa and improve in svgsZhHans
-- improve 鳥 in svgsJa and in svgsZhHans
+- 鳥: minor enhancements in svgsJa and in svgsZhHans

 2021/11/29:
 - add Kangxi radicals not already in svgsJa or svgsZhHans (because they are not jōyō or jinmeyō kanji or not commonly used simplified hanzi)